 What happens at the Magistrates’ Court?

-• record a conviction against your name.
+• Record a conviction against you.

 Other support